 Just as the bad guy is about to shoot our defenseless protagonists, a coral snake slithers up and bites him on the ankle.
 And they're in Northern Canada.
 OR McGreuter, inventor and part-time adventuring detective, is trapped in a room that's slowly filling up with diet root beer.
 He knows he could save himself if only he had two eggshells, a cap pistol, and a stale cheese danish.
 Well, what do you know…

 - The Stupidest-Looking Monster Award

 Whether it's crummy costuming or cheap clay-mation, this award is virtually self-explanatory, though it can also include the use of bad stock footage or really chintzy special effects trying to pass as a "monster."
-Common symptoms: laughter; snickering; saying "Ooo, I'm so scared."
+Common symptoms: Laughter; Snickering; Saying sarcastically, "Ooo, I'm soooo scared."

 Without warning, the actors start throwing themselves to the ground and begin doing sudden, inexplicable maneuvers.
 "It's invisible!" someone yells.
 Yeah, so's the budget.

 Goes to the least scientifically valid (i.e., Just Plain Wrong) explanation or least believable "scientific" double-talk for a Bad Movie phenomenon.
 Common symptoms: Saying in a German accent, "...Und zis vill cause monkeys to fly out of my butt..."; Sarcastically remarking, "I never learned that in Mr./Ms. So-and-so's class!"